Risk

 4. Solutions like ThreatMinder: ThreatMinder is a risk monitoring solution that provides companies with a window into multiple digital feeds, including crime data, social media, and feeds like LexisNexis.
 ThreatMinder allows organizations to monitor several kinds of risks, including, regulatory and cyber risk as well as social media issues that may affect reputational risk.
 Because ThreatMinder continuously monitors risk, organizations are able to discover threats in real time.

-Get your information in real-time
+Get your crime data in real time

 If your organization is relying on CAP Index scores, it’s behind the times.
 There are so many ways to access localized crime data relevant to your site.
 In fact, relying on year-old crime data can be dangerous; if you’re planning an executive travel, how out of date is the local CAP Index Score and how much has changed in the last year?
 If you’re building a new facility, how can you know if the site is safe if the information is old?